Learn to teach meditation in the tradition of Patanjali, London

 - Gain a deep understanding of the technique in both theory and practice.

-- Develop the knowledge of how this technique relates to other meditation practices, and why it is central to Patanjali’s eightfold path.
+- Develop the knowledge of how this technique relates to other meditation practices, and why it is central to the Yoga system.

 - Understand the stages of meditation and their systematic development